choria-io/website/docs/content/development/appbuilder/_index.md

  * `output_format_flags` will enable `--json`, `--table`, `--senders` etc
  * `display_flag` will enable `--display`
  * `batch_flags` will enable `--batch` and `--batch-sleep`
+ * `all_nodes_confirm_prompt` will prompt for confirmation when no filters are given - meaning all nodes will be acted on

 All of these match their `choria req` counter-parts and all are off by default.